-The Group works purposefully to reduce our carbon footprint, both within our own operations and across our value chain.
+The Group works purposefully to reduce its carbon footprint, both within our own operations and across our value chain.
 In 2020, the Group set a Science-Based Target (SBT) which has been approved by the Science Based Targets initiative.
-By committing to the SBTs, the Group set a strategic direction that defines our climate-related objectives and measures to be implemented in order to achieve an ambitious reduction target:
+By committing to a SBT, the Group has set a strategic direction that defines our climate-related objectives and measures to be implemented in order to achieve an ambitious reduction target: